House Democrats urge Senate to 'eliminate the threat' of Trump, in opening impeachment trial salvo

 The House’s prosecution team said in its filing: “[The] Constitution provides a remedy when the President commits such serious abuses of his office: impeachment and removal."

-And in a message directly aimed at the 100 senators who serve at jurors in the trial, the House Democrats wrote: “The Senate must use that remedy now to safeguard the 2020 U.S. election, protect our constitutional form of government, and eliminate the threat that the President poses to America’s national security.”
+And in a message directly aimed at the 100 senators who will serve as jurors in the trial, the House Democrats wrote: “The Senate must use that remedy now to safeguard the 2020 U.S. election, protect our constitutional form of government, and eliminate the threat that the President poses to America’s national security.”

 Sources close to Trump's legal team already previewed its full-throttle defense to the articles of impeachment Saturday night, calling them "constitutionally invalid."